cgebbe/udacity-data-engineer/2_warehouses/README.md

   - cluster = collection of compute nodes and associated resources
   - database = collection of tables, views and other database objects
   - table = ...
+- redshift cluster query editor
+  - didn't use it at all because current user doesn't have rights to create connection, but sounds helpful